-XMILE files MAY link to other XMILE files.
+XMILE files MAY link to other XMILE files. by using includes.
+Support for includes is REQUIRED.
 This serves the following use cases:

-- (1) A model can be split across multiple files, allowing submodels and other components to be individually edited or versioned - (2) A modeler may create a common library of submodels or macros and use them for multiple models - (3) A modeler may create a common style for models and include a common file for such style in different projects - (4) A vendor may create a common library of macros with specific functionality used by all models produced by that vendor's software.
+- (1) A whole-model can be split across multiple files, allowing submodels and other components to be individually edited or versioned. - (2) A modeler may create a common library of submodels or macros and use them for multiple whole-models. - (3) A modeler may create a common style for models and include a common file for such style in different projectswhole-models. - (4) A vendor may create a common library of macros with specific functionality used by all whole-models produced by that vendor's software.